 Below is the Team Projects view.
 The left pane shows the teams and the right pane shows the projects the team is assigned to (by priority), along with the effort forecast for the team.
 You can revise the effort forecast by clicking on any period cell.

-Reminder: The effort forecast for the team is duplicated among the team's resources based on their individual allocation percentage to the team.
+Reminder: The effort forecast for the team is applied to each of the team members based on their individual allocation percentage to the team.
 It is NOT divided among them.

 Viewing a Combined Effort Forecast